pixelgrade/nova-blocks/readme.txt

 3. Slideshow Me the Way block options

 == Changelog ==

+= 2.1.8 =
+* Fixed an authenticated (Contributor+) stored cross-site scripting (XSS) vulnerability via the 'align' attribute of the 'wp:separator' Gutenberg block.
+* Improved sanitization and escaping of the 'align' attribute to prevent potential XSS attacks.

 = 2.1.7 =
 * Resolved a compatibility issue with WordPress 6.5.x where blocks displayed the error "This block has encountered an error and cannot be previewed."